sawan16/Python_practice_examples/README.md

 # Python_practice_examples
-### This repository contains topic-wise notebook files to learn Python from the strach.
-You can build more practice with these examples, and can make more interesting examples.
+#### This repository contains topic-wise notebook files to learn Python from the strach.
+You can practice with these examples, and create more interesting examples.

 ## Books to Follow:
 #### 1. Python 3 Object Oriented Programming: Harness the power of Python 3 objects by Dusty Phillips, Packt Publication.